georgiosbirmpakos/terraform_aws_ml/README.md

 3. Upload local input files from the `./input` folder to the input S3 bucket.
 4. Deploy the EC2 instance and IAM roles.
 5. Trigger EC2 to process the files and output results to the output S3 bucket.
+6. 🆕 **Wait for `done.json` to appear**, then automatically download results to a folder on your Desktop.
+7. Terraform engine gets destroyed after the download.

 ---